Vinayak-NZ/poster_isbnpa_2023/README.md

 ## Code used to generate poster

-Please navigate to the file titled "poster_isbnpa_2023.Rmd" to access the code used to generate the poster.
+Please navigate to the file titled "poster_isbnpa_2023.Rmd" in this repository to access the code used to generate the poster.
+Or click the link [here](https://github.com/Vinayak-NZ/poster_isbnpa_2023/blob/main/poster_isbnpa_2023.Rmd).

 ## My contact inforamtion